lokhaeri/micro-front-end-pool/README.md

 Core tech stack here is based on Next.js and React App.
 Next.js is acting as a main entry point and also as a UI Shell, whereas React App is Micro Front End.

-What is covered in this project:
+What is covered in this project so far:
  - Main UI Shell with routing
  - Micro Front End App
  - i18n